What's The Cost?

 Total Amount invested for the advice and solution: £1280 or 0.14% of Estate value. (potentially savings £158,720!)

-Judith was very concerned about future income as her partner, Jordan (both fictional names to preserve privacy) had recently been diagnosed with a rare form of dementia at just age 35.
-Their combined estate was £1.9M.
+Judith was very concerned about future income as her partner, Jordan (both fictional names to preserve privacy), was recently diagnosed with a rare form of dementia at just age 35 (Frontotemporal Dementia).
+Their combined estate was worth £1.9M.
 Judith's concern was providing suitable care for her partner and raising their two young children aged 3 and 1.

 Adrian and Susan Richard (not original names to protect identity) own a £1.2M property.
 They are married with three young children under 18.
 Only Adrian is named on the property.